akka/alpakka/docs/src/main/paradox/postgresql-cdc.md

 ### Ack Sink Usage

-You want to map these database change events (i.e. RowInserted) to real domain events (i.e. UserRegistered - aiming to adopt a Domain Driven Design approach) and publish the domain events to a queue (e.g, AWS SQS) and use the Ack Sink to acknowledge consumption.
+You want to map these database change events (i.e. RowInserted) to domain events (i.e. UserRegistered - aiming to adopt a Domain Driven Design approach) and publish the domain events to a queue (e.g, AWS SQS) and use the Ack Sink to acknowledge consumption.